Meet Our Team

 Her journey as a medical provider has enabled her to meet and learn from some of the best Functional Medicine Providers in the country and in central Indiana.

 Swathi graduated from Indiana University as a pre-med major in 1994 and Butler University’s Physician Assistant program in 2002.
 In 2015, she received the Institute of Functional Medicine (or IFM) Certification for Functional Medicine, which is the highest level of education available in Functional Medicine.
-She lives in Carmel with her husband, Jason, and two amazing sons, Aiden and Evan.
+She lives in Carmel with her husband, Jason, and two amazing sons.

 Ilana has worked in family practice for 25 years.
 Over those years, her practice has evolved from a traditional health care approach to the more holistic and integrative one she now uses.
 Ilana’s passion is to care for her patients and help them get better by addressing root causes of their illness and by maximizing their health potential.